harrisj/harrisj.github.io/_posts/published/2014-12-15-wave-pr-data.md

 layout: writing_layout
 title: Prediction for 2015 - A Wave of P.R.
 Data
 subtitle: "The wave of bullshit data is rising, and now it’s our turn to figure out how not to get swept away."
+summary: >
+    The good news is that my fear of being overwhelmed with bad "news" stories based on shoddy data provided by PR firms hasn't materialized.
+The bad news is that we are living in an era of misinformation instead.
 date: 20141013
 year: 2014
 category: published